 Since the start of the 2018/19 season, no player in Europe's top five leagues per UEFA coefficient has created more goals than Sancho.
-His 17 assists include his Bundesliga-leading 14 from last season, with the England international already registering three more in as many appearances in the current campaign.
+His 18 assists include his Bundesliga-leading 14 from last season, with the England international already registering four more in as many appearances in the current campaign.

-Over the same period, Belgian talisman Hazard, now of Real Madrid, teed up 15 for Chelsea - a tally equalled by Bournemouth's Ryan Fraser - while Argentine genius Messi set up 13 league goals for Barcelona, one fewer than Bayern Munich's Joshua Kimmich.
+Over the same period, Bayern Munich defender Joshua Kimmich has provided 16 goals in league outings.
+Belgian talisman Hazard, now of Real Madrid, teed up 15 for Chelsea - a tally equalled by Bournemouth's Ryan Fraser - while Argentine genius Messi set up 13 league goals for Barcelona, one fewer than Papu Gomez of Italian side Atalanta (14).